Sethuram2003/web-scrapping/README.md

 # 🌐 Web Scraping Financial Data Toolkit

-A comprehensive Python-based web scraping toolkit that extracts financial data using multiple approaches including Selenium, BeautifulSoup, and requests library, helping you gather and analyze financial metrics efficiently.
+A comprehensive Python-based web scraping toolkit that extracts financial data using multiple approaches, including Selenium, BeautifulSoup, and the requests library, designed to help gather and analyze financial metrics efficiently.
+The web scraping was specifically performed using data from the link [CypherHunter](https://www.cypherhunter.com/en/discover/), enabling the extraction of relevant financial information directly from the website.

 <div align="center">